King Street business owners concerned over proposed safety changes to central business district

 CHARLESTON, S.C.
 (WCBD) – Some King Street business owners say proposed safety changes for the city’s central business district have them concerned.
 King Street vendors say some businesses could be impacted more than others.

-The new rules would require all businesses to begin closing their doors at 1:30am effecting bars and all businesses in the central business district.
-The new changes would also require larger bars to hire South Carolina Law Enforcement certified security guards and force bars to electronically scan IDs starting at 9pm.
+The new rules would require all businesses to begin closing their doors at 1:30 a.m. affecting bars and all businesses in the central business district.
+The new changes would also require larger bars to hire South Carolina Law Enforcement certified security guards and force bars to electronically scan IDs starting at 9:00 p.m.

-“To shut down the entire economy of Charleston at 2 o’clock in the morning seems crazy to me,” says Keith Benjamin, owner of Uptown Social on Upper-King Street.
+“To shut down the entire economy of Charleston at two o’clock in the morning seems crazy to me,” said Keith Benjamin, owner of Uptown Social on Upper-King Street.

-Benjamin says some of the changes could be successful in deterring crime but is unsure all vendors on King Street will be able to afford the changes.
+Benjamin said some of the changes could be successful in deterring crime but is unsure all vendors on King Street will be able to afford the changes.

 King Street vendors say among the potential impacts could be revenue loss.
-Roy Neal, Owner of El Jefe says vendors and city officials should meet before any changes are made.
+Roy Neal, Owner of El Jefe said vendors and city officials should meet before any changes are made.

-“I think they just need to take a step back and talk to all of the business owners and see how it’s going to effect them,” says Neal.
+“I think they just need to take a step back and talk to all of the business owners and see how it’s going to affect them,” Neal said.

 “It took us a few weeks to get to where we wanted to be after that one incident kind of in the mid-spring but we feel great about where we are,” says Benjamin.
 “So the fact that we saw this conversation start again two weeks ago, we were all blindsided.”